SEO for Real Estate Agents: Free Course

 • Use a service like Cloudflare to distribute your images across various servers and enable caching for quicker loading on return visits.

 Actionable Insight: Start by selecting a key page with several images on your website.
 Resize and compress these images using simple tools like Paint, Preview, or TinyPNG.
 Implement lazy loading with an easy-to-install plugin and set up a CDN using a user-friendly service like Cloudflare.
-Monitor your website’s performance using Google PageSpeed Insights to ensure faster loading times and a better user experience.
+Monitor your website’s performance using to ensure faster loading times and a better user experience.